Donate

 Voter Identification Requirements for In-Person Voting

-In a majority of states, voters show some form of identification when casting their ballot in-person.
-States that do not require some form of ID typically ask for a signature or other identifying information to confirm the voter’s eligibility.
-Our scoring gives negative points to states that have unnecessarily strict identification requirements or procedures in place that create barriers for eligible voters who may not be able to obtain a specific form of required ID.
-These overly strict procedures usually require very limited forms of ID and/or burdensome additional steps to be taken by the voter after Election Day to ensure their vote is counted.
+The majority of states require some form of identification to be shown by voters voting in-person.
+States that do not require an identity document typically ask for a signature or other identifying information to confirm the voter’s eligibility.
+Our scoring gives negative points to states that have strict procedures in place for voters that do not have acceptable identification.
+These strict procedures usually require additional steps to be taken by the voter after Election Day to ensure their vote is counted.
+This information is not intended to constitute legal advice.
 These laws do not apply to mail/absentee voting, or first-time voters who did not provide ID when registering to vote by mail.
 For more information please contact your local election official.

 United States Map